 [Activity Overview]

-This CME-certified Expert Review features discussions on the management of patients with ALL, focusing on asparaginase therapy and the role for therapeutic drug monitoring.
+This CME-certified Expert Review features discussions on the management of patients with acute lymphoblastic leukemia (ALL), focusing on asparaginase therapy and the role for therapeutic drug monitoring.

 [Target Audience]

 This educational activity is designed to meet the needs of hematologists, medical oncologists, and other healthcare professionals involved in the treatment of patients with acute lymphoblastic leukemia (ALL).